MALLORCA NOW

 Palma Tourist and Travel Information Guide

-Visit the magnificent City of Palma, check out the Latest Tourist and Travel
+Visit the magnificent City of Palma, check the latest information on the City Centre, Portixol, Palma Port and where to Park

-Whether visiting Palma for a short trip or a holiday destination you will discover that this City has so much to offer.
-For this reason Palma continues to be one of the most popular City destinations in the World.
+Whether visiting Palma for a short break or as a holiday destination, you will discover that this fantastic City has so much to offer.
+For this reason Palma continues to be one of the most popular City break destinations in the World.

 Paseo Maritimo Palma Old Town